KQM-git/TCL/characters/electro/lisa.md

 | Holding CD | 16s | ~ | ~ |
 | Press GU | 1A | ~ | ~ |
 | Hold GU | 2B | ~ | ~ |

+* The Lightning orb bounces to nearby targets with the small AoE spreading stacks each bounce
+* This means in tight enough groups, it can apply all 3 stacks in a single Press E
 {% endtab %}

 {% tab title="Lightning Rose" %}